A Show of Hans… Who Likes Quilts?

 Nope.
 Her text-buddy must be incredibly interesting.

 The gallery itself is but one mid-size room.
 Not the smallest I’ve seen, but certainly below the median.
 As promised, the exhibit was a bunch of quilts up on the wall.
 I don’t want you to think I don’t think quilts take talent – they most certainly do.
 But to me… they’re just quilts.

 It’s called “Coming out of a Dark Space” and is made of recycled scarves from the artist’s late mother.
 There is at least one other fairly large piece made from the same medium.
 I think it’s safe to say her mother had a lot of scarves.
 Oh my, I haven’t even mentioned the artist yet!

 A fiber artist, quilter, teacher, curator and lecturer, she is acknowledged to be one of the most creative and colorful improvisational quiltmakers in the U.S. Widely exhibited in the U.S. and internationally, her quilts can be found in many important museums, corporate and private collections including, The National Gallery of the Smithsonian Institution in Washington, D.C.; Nelson Mandela’s National Museum in Cape town, South Africa; Wadsworth Atheneum Museum of Art in Hartford, Conn.; and the Rocky Mountain Quilt Museum in Golden, Co.

 Miller lives in Hartford but is known all around the quilting world.
 She’s been featured on HGTV and the New York Times described her improvisational quilting as some of the best in the country.
-And did you catch that part about how she is part of the Smithsonian’s permanent collection?
+And did you catch that part about how she has a piece in the Smithsonian’s permanent collection?

 Special students, like Phylicia Rashad, the actress, and her daughter Phyleia, came here and I did individual classes with them.
 She wore my clothing on The Cosby Show.
 I don’t do wearables anymore.
 I am now established as a quilt artist, and that’s what I want to do.